rohiturane/minLink/README.md

-## Super Tools
+## License App

-Super tools application contains all web tools.
+Generate License from our application